VOBREDIMET Design Framework

 Borders and resources

-Physical borders and resources have been discussed in the earlier site analysis.
+A general description of the site including site borders and resources can be found in Iso-orvokkiniitty: the site.
 Relating to the Buildings and Energy systems and how to tweak them borders and resources relate to

 • Financial limitations and resources